Introduction to Using PxPlus

 Window

-A window is the generic term for a rectangular display object that presents its contents (e.g., controls, information, images, etc.) seemingly independent of the rest of the GUI operating system.
+A window is the generic term for a rectangular display object that presents its contents (e.g. controls, information, images, etc.) seemingly independent of the rest of the graphical user interface operating system.

 See Interface Windows.